For over a year, I pondered and planned a road trip to North Shore Minnesota and in September 2021, I finally made it happen.

 About finding northern lights in North Shore Minnesota (It’s not easy):

-If you didn’t already know, you can literally see the Northern Lights in North Shore and in terms of timing, what I heard was that it’s year round.
+If you didn’t already know, you can literally see the Northern Lights in the North Shore and in terms of timing, what I heard was that it’s year round but better after October to check out.
 But you have to still get lucky and for us, that didn’t happen.

 What I can tell you is that certain things need to be present: